TheOdinProject/curriculum/foundations/javascript_basics/project_rock_paper_scissors.md

     ~~~

 6. Write a NEW function called `game()`.
 Use the previous function _inside_ of this one to play a 5 round game that keeps score and reports a winner or loser at the end.
-    *   You have not officially learned how to "loop" over code to repeat function calls... if you already know about loops from somewhere else (or if you feel like doing some more learning) feel free to use them.
-If not, don't worry!
-Just call your `playRound` function 5 times in a row.
-Loops are covered in the next lesson.
+    *   For now Call your `playRound` function 5 times in a row.
+Loops are covered in the next lesson by which you won't need to repeat the code.
     *   At this point you should be using `console.log()` to display the results of each round and the winner at the end.
     *   Use `prompt()` to get input from the user.
 [Read the docs here if you need to.](https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt)
     *   Feel free to re-work your previous functions if you need to.
 Specifically, you might want to change the return value to something more useful.